 Recycle your food waste responsibly

-Reducing your restaurant’s food waste is the first step towards becoming a greener and more environmentally-friendly restaurant.
+Reducing your food waste is the first step towards becoming a greener restaurant.
 However, it is almost impossible to eliminate food waste altogether.
 With this in mind, it’s important to put measures in place to recycle your food waste responsibly.
-Working with a reputable food waste management company, such as Brewsters, is an effective way to ensure all leftover organic matter generated by your eatery is handled properly.
+A reputable food waste management company will ensure leftovers are handled properly.

-Working with a food waste management company means that your restaurant’s leftover waste will be disposed of and recycled responsibly, instead of ending up in landfill.
-It also makes it much easier for your restaurant to follow waste disposal regulations and stay compliant – another bonus for busy restaurant managers!
-Click here to learn more about our food waste management services and how they could benefit you.
+A food waste management company disposes of and recycles your waste responsibly.
+This is instead of it ending up in a landfill.
+It also makes it easier for your restaurant to follow regulations and stay compliant.
+This is another bonus for busy restaurant managers!
+Click to learn more about our food waste management services and how they could benefit you.

 We understand just how important it is for businesses, small and large, to adopt sustainability practices.
 For restaurants and other food establishments, a big part of this is finding ways to reduce and manage food waste.
-At Brewsters, we’re proud to help restaurants across London and Essex manage their leftovers responsibly, minimising their contribution to landfill and helping them to become greener establishments.
-Whether you’re looking for a food waste management company to take care of your bakery waste or out-of-date restaurant ingredients, look no further than Brewsters; our team of professionals are here to help.
+At Brewsters, we proudly help restaurants across London and Essex manage leftovers.
+We look to minimise their landfill contributions and help them become greener establishments.